Crater Lake National Park: History

 Local Native Americans witnessed the collapse of Mount Mazama and kept the event alive in their legends.
 One ancient legend of the Klamath people closely parallels the geologic story which emerges from today's scientific research.
 The legend tells of two Chiefs, Llao of the Below World and Skell of the Above World, pitted in a battle which ended up in the destruction of Llao's home, Mt.
 Mazama.
 The battle was witnessed in the eruption of Mt.
 Mazama and the creation of Crater Lake.

-A trio of gold prospectors—John Wesley Hillman, Henry Klippel, and Isaac Skeeters—were the first white people to visit the lake.
+A trio of gold prospectors—John Wesley Hillman, Henry Klippel, and Isaac Skeeters—were the first American prospectors to visit the lake.
 On June 12, 1853, they stumbled upon the long, sloping mountain while hunting for provisions.
 Stunned by the vibrant blue color of the lake, they named the indigo body of water "Deep Blue Lake" and the place on the southwest side of the rim where he first saw the lake later became known as Discovery Point.
-But gold was more on the minds of settlers at the time and the discovery was soon forgotten.
-The suggested name later fell out of favor by locals, who preferred the name "Crater Lake."
+Gold, however, was more on the minds of settlers at the time, and the discovery was soon forgotten.
+The suggested name later fell out of favor by locals, who preferred the name "Crater Lake".

 William Gladstone Steel devoted his life and fortune to the establishment and management of a national park at Crater Lake.
 His preoccupation with the lake began in 1870.
 In his efforts to bring recognition to the park, he participated in lake surveys that provided scientific support.
 He named many of the lake's landmarks, including Wizard Island, Llao Rock, and Skell Head.